yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

             perProxy: # the desired rate limit for your API for 10 seconds interval
                 limit: 5
                 interval: PT10S
-            perProxyAndApp: # the default Ratellimit for each application consuming the API
+            perProxyAndApp: # the default Ratelimit for each app consuming the API to 1 transaction per 10 seconds interval
                 limit: 1
                 interval: PT10S
             overrides: